top of page

 Department of Pharmacology and Toxicology

-Faculty of Medicine, University of Toronto
+Temerty Faculty of Medicine, University of Toronto

-Suzan Farhang-Sardroodi is an Associate Research Scientist at the Department of Pharmacology and Toxicology, University of Toronto.
+Suzan Farhang-Sardroodi is a Research Associate at the Department of Pharmacology and Toxicology, University of Toronto.
 With a Ph.D. in Physics, specializing in Evolutionary Dynamics from the University of Zanjan, and enhanced by an exchange semester at the University of Waterloo, she later ventured into Postdoctoral Research.
 Her postdoc endeavours spanned quantitative oncology at the Biomathematics and Fluids Group at Toronto Metropolitan University, and quantitative immunology at the departments of Mathematics and Statistics at York University, University of Manitoba, and Université de Montréal.
 Her research is focused on creating predictive and mechanistic models to understand the human immune response to various diseases and to tailor treatment strategies accordingly.
 Her recent ventures into clinical pharmacology have led her to explore the realms of pharmacometrics and quantitative systems pharmacology (QSP), aiming to refine drug development and therapy.
 Moreover, her interest in pharmacogenomics is driving her towards tailoring drug regimens based on genetic profiles, marking a significant stride in personalized medicine.

 Research Interests

-Quantitative Immunology
+Computational Immunology

 Suzan Farhang-Sardroodi, Chapin S. Korosec, Samaneh Gholami, Morgan Craig, Iain R. Moyles, Mohammad Sajjad Ghaemi, Hsu Kiang Ooi, and Jane M. Heffernan.
 Analysis of host immunological response of adenovirus-based COVID-19 vaccines.
 Vaccines 9, no. 8 (2021): 861 (in collaboration with the National Research Council Canada).